duraki/duraki.github.io/notes/content/posts/pure_reverse_engineering.md

 Some internal [knowledge](/reverse-engineering-tricks-and-tips) have been shared here.
 Otherwise, check references below.

 Use [Byteman](/byteman) to instrument compiled Java application and Jar based files.
+A [sample script](/byteman-scripts") has been included in the notes.

 **References**